Joshua Uche: Professional career

+New England Patriots

-Uche was selected with the 60th pick in the 2020 NFL Draft by the New England Patriots.
+Uche was selected with the 60th pick in the 2020 NFL draft by the New England Patriots.
 Uche was the second (of three) Michigan linebackers the Patriots drafted in consecutive years, following Chase Winovich and preceding Cameron McGrone.
-He was placed on injured reserve on September 26, 2020 with a foot injury.
+He was placed on injured reserve on September 26, 2020, with a foot injury.
 He was activated on October 31.

 In Week 10 against the Baltimore Ravens on Sunday Night Football, Uche recorded his first career sack on Lamar Jackson during the 23–17 win.
 On December 31, 2020, Uche was placed on injured reserve.

 Uche entered the 2021 season as a rotational outside linebacker and pass rusher for the Patriots.
 He was placed on injured reserve on November 17, 2021.
 He was activated on December 25.

 Uche had a breakout year in 2022.
-Starting off slow, Uche got his first sack of the season in Week 8, then followed it up with a three-sack performance against the Colts in Week 9.
-In Week 14, had five tackles, three sacks, and three tackles for loss in a 27-13 win over the Cardinals, earning AFC Defensive Player of the Week.
+Starting off slow, Uche got his first sack of the season in Week 8, then followed it up with a three-sack performance against the Indianapolis Colts in Week 9.
+In Week 14, had five tackles, three sacks, and three tackles for loss in a 27–13 win over the Arizona Cardinals, earning AFC Defensive Player of the Week.
 He finished the season second on the team with 11.5 sacks, along with 27 tackles and two forced fumbles through 15 games.

+On March 13, 2024, Uche re-signed with the Patriots.

+Kansas City Chiefs

+On October 28, 2024, Uche was traded to the Kansas City Chiefs for a 2026 sixth-round pick.

+Philadelphia Eagles

+On March 13, 2025, Uche signed a one-year contract with the Philadelphia Eagles.